otus-kuber-2022-03/binhex386_platform/README.md

 13. Readiness probe was addede to a Frontend deployment manifest.
 It was verified that update stops on first pod if probe URL path is invalid.
 14. Status of the deployment was checked with `kubectl rollout status` command.
 15. ⭐ Node exported daemon set manifest was applied.
 It was verified that with port forwarding metrics are available via localhost.
-16. ⭐⭐ Well, in fact, the first manifest I've found was already able to run exported on master nodes.
+16. ⭐⭐ Well, in fact, the first manifest I've found was already able to run exporter on master nodes.
 However, I guess that the key to the task is the `nodeSelector` parameter.

 ## 2022-03-30 Homework-1